tldrcode/tldrcode.com/_languages/c.markdown

                 //code;
             }
   Example_Description: This would initialize x to be 2, then jump to the case 2 label, where it would execute from there until the end of the switch statement.
 Note: even the code under default: will get executed.

+- Type: Function
+  Description: For creating and using subroutines.
+  Syntax: returnType name(int arg1, int arg2, float arg3) { code }
+  Example: int product(int a, int b) { return a * b; }
+  Example_Description: Function returns the product of both of its arguments.

 File I/O:
 - Type: fscanf